 University of Wisconsin - Milwaukee is a wonderful decision for students pursuing an Information Science degree.
 Based in Milwaukee, Wisconsin, this college is a very good final choice for students who enjoy the excitement of a major city.

 Score higher than 22 on the ACT?
 That's above the standard applicant score, so you should apply.
 Roughly 67.2% of the instructors at this school are full-time and have regular office hours, so they are more available to help.
-Obtain all the crucial facts on University of Wisconsin - Milwaukee by viewing their scorecard.
+Take a virtual tour to explore University of Wisconsin - Milwaukee's campus.